Behictuz/FlaschenPost_Task/README.md

 correspondence between the response of one of the initial requests and a user input) What could be done in order to avoid the flakiness described in the previous step?
 Implement your solution to avoid flakiness.

 •
 •
-Task 2 “Add to cart”
+2)Task 2 “Add to cart”
 •
 •
 Write a second automated test that will do what’s described in Task 1 and the following: